AMM 1100 INTRODUCTION TO THE AUTOMOTIVE AND HEAVY DUTY AFTERMARKET (3 credits)

 AMM 2100 HEAVY DUTY PARTS AND SERVICE MARKETING (3 credits)

-The functions of each step of heavy duty aftermarket parts and service marketing and interrelations of all segments from manufacturer to consumers are explored, including industry terminology, channels of distribution, financial implications and supply chain marketing techniques, and aftermarket trends.
-The management of heavy duty aftermarket manufacturing is also examined, including market planning, sales training, market research, branding, remanufacturing, and manufacturer representative firms.
+We explore the functions of each step of heavy duty aftermarket parts and service marketing and interrelations of all segments, from manufacturer to consumers.
+This includes industry terminology, channels of distribution, financial implications and supply chain marketing techniques and aftermarket trends.
+The management of heavy-duty aftermarket manufacturing is also examined, including market planning, sales training, market research, branding, remanufacturing and manufacturer representative firms.
 This course also covers the function of the warehouse distributor within the automotive aftermarket.

 Prerequisite: AMM 1100